Factors Considered in Relocation Cases in New Jersey

 - If a child is approaching his or her senior year in high school, a move should generally not be permitted until after graduation;

-- The ability of the non-custodial parent to move;
+- The ability of the noncustodial parent to move;

 - Any other factor bearing on the children’s best interest.